 The Post-Baccalaureate Nursing degree format offers online coursework with in-person labs and clinicals.
 Located in Duluth and St. Cloud, both locations offer state-of-the-art nursing skills labs and classrooms, and dedicated faculty.

 Programs in Duluth and St. Cloud begin in September and January.

-The program takes 15 months to complete in Duluth and 16 months to complete in St. Cloud.
-The program requires 50 credits of nursing coursework over four consecutive semesters, including theory, lab and clinical rotations.
+The program requires 45 credits of coursework over three consecutive semesters, including theory, lab and clinical rotations.
 A student's previous baccalaureate coursework, a heritage course that is taken during the nursing program and completion of all required nursing classes meet St. Scholastica requirements for a bachelor of science degree with a nursing major.

 Students will work with nursing faculty and expert nurse preceptors in both urban and rural healthcare facilities.

 Because the programs are accelerated, it is recommended that students not work while in the program.